Charter of the Compensation Committee of the Board of Directors of Sears Holdings Corporation

 The Compensation Committee is also responsible for producing an annual report on executive compensation for inclusion in the Company’s proxy statement.

 The Compensation Committee shall consist of no fewer than two members.
-The members of the Compensation Committee shall satisfy the independence requirements of the NASDAQ Stock Market ("NASDAQ") with respect to compensation committees.
+The members of the Compensation Committee shall satisfy the independence requirements of the NASDAQ Stock Market ("NASDAQ") and the Securities Exchange Act of 1934 as amended (the "Exchange Act") and the rules and regulations of the Commission, in each case with respect to compensation committees.

-At least two members of the Compensation Committee shall also qualify as "outside" directors within the meaning of Internal Revenue Code § 162(m) and as "non-employee" directors within the meaning of Rule 16b-3 of the Securities and Exchange Act of 1934.
+At least two members of the Compensation Committee shall also qualify as "outside" directors within the meaning of Internal Revenue Code § 162(m) and as "non-employee" directors within the meaning of Rule 16b-3 of the Exchange Act.

-The members of the Compensation Committee shall be appointed by the Board on the recommendation of the Corporate Governance Committee.
+The members of the Compensation Committee shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee.
 One member of the Compensation Committee shall be appointed as its Chairman by the Board.
+The Chairman of the Compensation Committee shall preside at each meeting.
 Compensation Committee members may be replaced by the Board.

 Committee Authority and Responsibilities